markus-zhang/lc3vm/README.md

 + Next major task: continue working on the input box in lc3vmwin_memory.cpp

     + Most is done, but I need to use a Callback to set initialAddress when enter key is hit (I don't want initialAddress to be changed with each keystroke, going to too much)

+= 2025-02-26

+* Done working on the input box in lc3vmwin_memory.cpp, now it works perfectly, can jump to any address without errors

++ Add code for a console

+    + The code is done, but it is a very simple console.
+I wonder what else we need?
+Might as well keep this alive for a while

++ Next major task: Add a new window for registers